 10. The national colours of Iceland are red, white and blue

-The three national colours of Iceland that also appear on the country’s flag represent the elements that the land is made up of.
+The three national colors of Iceland that also appear on the country’s flag represent the elements that the land is made up of.
 Iceland’s volcanic fires are represented by the colour red, white for the snow and ice and blue for the ocean.

 RELATED CONTENT: Iceland: Know Before You Go